soonlabs/soon-integration-test/README.md

 ## Submodules

-When first cloning repo, run below command to recursively clone into all the submodules:
+When first cloning repo, run below command to recursively clone into all the submodules(both this repo and soon repo):

 ```sh
 git submodule update --init --recursive